Dick Parker by Rein van Looy

 Pinkeltje

-Van Looy made the illustrations for most of Dick Laan's children's books about the gnome Pinkeltje ('Fingerling' in English) during the 1950s, 1960s and 1970s.
+During the 1950s, 1960s and 1970s, Rein van Looy made the illustrations for most of Dick Laan's children's books about the gnome Pinkeltje ('Fingerling' in English).
 The first book appeared at Van Holkema & Warendorf in 1939 and had illustrations by Dokie van Amstel.
 The 1948 reprint featured artwork by Eelco Marinus ten Harmsen van der Beek, while the second and third book had illustrations by respectively Froukje van der Meer and Harmsen van Beek.
 Van Looy became the regular artist from the fourth installment ('Pinkeltje in Artis') in 1952, and he remained the series' illustrator throughout Dick Laan's lifetime.

 'Pinkeltje Op Zoek naar Klaas Vaak' (1954).

 During Van Looy and Laan's cooperation, the 'Pinkeltje' books' setting changed from the Netherlands to the fictional country "Pinkeltjesland".
 New characters like Pinkeltje's wife Pinkelotje and the "cloud man" Wolkewietje were introduced.
 Laan wrote a total of 29 books, 26 of which had artwork by Rein van Looy.
 The final book by Laan and Van Looy appeared in 1977, four years after the author's death.
-Van Looy also provided the illustrations for the book based on Harrie Geelen's 1978 'Pinkeltje' film, which was adapted to book format by Geelen's wife Imme Dros.
-Several writers have written new 'Pinkeltje' stories since the 1980s, while Dagmar Stam, Julius Ros, Wilbert van der Steen and Arne van der Ree served as illustrators.
-Three comic book adaptations of Dick Laan stories were painted by Jan Huizinga in 1959.
+Van Looy also provided the illustrations for the book based on Harrie Geelen's 1978 'Pinkeltje' film, adapted into book format by Geelen's wife Imme Dros.
+In 1959, three comic book adaptations of Dick Laan stories were illustrated by Jan Huizinga.
+Since the 1980s, several writers have written new 'Pinkeltje' stories, while Dagmar Stam, Julius Ros, Wilbert van der Steen and Arne van der Ree served as illustrators.

 Cover illustration for 'Saskia en Jeroen' by Jaap ter Haar.